gravitational/teleport/rfd/0095-teleport-key-agent-extension.md

 Kubernetes access requires the ability to load a TLS certificate and raw private key pair provided to a kubeconfig file through the `tsh kube credentials` exec plugin.
 Since we do not want to provide the user's raw private key through the forwarded agent, `tsh kube credentials` will need a different way to acquire a valid TLS certificate and private key.

-As explained in the security section above, it is currently possible to reissue certificates over the forwarded agent with new private keys.
-By utilizing this feature, we can enable kubernetes access on remote hosts without introducing any new systems.
-We will just need to update `tsh kube credentials` to make a reissue request with a new raw private key if the available private key is a forwarded agent key.

-Note: If we decide to disable reissue requests with non-matching public keys, then we will need to get a bit more creative.
 One option would be to create a generalized forward proxy ssh channel that could be used by the remote host to form connections to Teleport services by proxying through the local host.
 This approach would warrant a separate RFD.

 #### OpenSSH Per-session MFA Support